mebdivio/githubworkflow/README.md

-# githubworkflow - External repository for Continuous deployment with Github Actions on Divio
+# githubworkflow - External repository for Divio continuous deployment with Github Actions

 Setting up a deployment service environment for continuous deployment using Github Actions.